We have some good news for anyone out there with a sweet tooth looking for something healthy to snack on.

 Eat instead of: A dreamsicle

-Alternative Super Food Suggestion: (Gold Pumpkin Spice) – Tastes just like a pumpkin spice latte when mixed with your favorite hot nut milk or oat milk.
+Alternative super food suggestion: (Gold Chocolate) – Tastes just like a hot chocolate when mixed with your favorite hot nut milk or oat milk.

 Time of day: Nighttime or really anytime you’re craving a pumpkin spice latte

 6. Acai Smoothie Dessert Bowls

 A smoothie bowl is a fit person’s ice-cream sundae.
 This particular bowl from Say Grace will delight your sweet tooth with acai berry puree, dark chocolate chips, shaved coconut, and MCT Oil derived from pure coconut oil for the final touch to bring these tropical flavors together.
 Whip up this bowl any time you need a pick-me-up.

 Key nutrients: Antioxidants from the acai berries and MCT from coconut oil